Shahadath0077/My-Phonebook/README.md

--This is a simple c# Phonebook project with MongoDB.
+-this is a simple c# Phonebook project with MongoDB.
--User can add, update and delete contacts.
+-user can add, update and delete contacts.